-Window washing, gutter cleaning, power washing exteriors - start your own business doing the home care chores that others hate to do and you can clean up during the summer clean up season!
+Window washing, gutter cleaning, power washing exteriors—start your own business doing the home care chores that others hate to do and you can clean up during the summer season!
 And once you’ve established this business, it should have great carry-over potential, giving you a list of repeat clients summer after summer.

-The gutter cleaning/window washing service that I use is booked up months in advance during the spring/summer season, so demand for these services is strong.
+Local gutter cleaning/window washing services are often booked up months in advance during the spring/summer season, so demand for these services is strong.

 Painting is another ideal summer business for students.
 Whether it is painting or staining a fence or putting fresh paint on the exterior of a house, there is always a demand for painting services, and it is something anyone can do with a bit of knowledge.

-One student that I know has been running a very successful summer business for several years - he now hires student painters to work for him and spends most of his working hours managing the business and marketing his services.
+One local student has been running a very successful summer business for several years and he now hires student painters to work for him so he can spend most of his working hours managing the business and marketing his services.